Anti-Corruption Awareness, Compliance & Education

 EDUCATIONAL PROGRAM AND TRAINING

 Raytheon Company has a robust anti-corruption training program, including the award-winning FCPA Aware video series, which depicts real life situations and dilemmas.
 The featured FCPA video, "FCPA Aware: No Envelope, Please," shows a company manager meeting with a potential third-party international business development representative.
 The third-party representative has not been engaged or directed by the company, but he has already shown corrupt intent to provide an improper business advantage by sharing nonpublic information about a competitor.
+This training is refreshed on an annual basis.

 Online Compliance Modules – Topics in our library of online ethics and compliance modules include: Global Bribery and Corruption, Understanding the FCPA, and the U.K. Bribery Act.